WTMG

-WTMG (101.3 MHz) is a commercial radio station licensed to Williston, Florida, and broadcasting to the Gainesville-Ocala radio market.
+WTMG (101.3 FM) is a commercial radio station licensed to Williston, Florida, United States, and serving the Gainesville-Ocala market.
 It is owned by MARC Radio Gainesville, LLC, with studios on NW 76th Drive in Gainesville.
 WTMG aired a rhythmic contemporary format until it was silenced when its tower was damaged in September 2024.
-Its programming was moved to co-owned WDVH 980 AM and 94.1 FM.
+Its programming was moved to co-owned WDVH.